Head back to Documentation

-Your last key MUST EITHER empty your wallet OR activate a slave.json file that holds more keys.
+NOTE With your last key you must empty your wallet.
 If you use all of your OTS Key Indexes with funds in the wallet, these funds will be lost FOREVER

-The pass-phrase must be at least 8 characters in length, and must contain at least 1 number and 1 letter.
+Enter a strong password into the password field.
+The password must be at least 8 characters in length, and must contain at least 1 number and 1 letter

 This option allows you to create a wallet with varying tree size.
 In other words this controls the amount of signatures your wallet can use for transactions safely on the blockchain.

-It’s recommended to Save a Secure file in the AES-256 encrypted version.
+It’s recommended to Save a Secure, encrypted wallet.json file.
 You will need your password to unlock this file anytime it is loaded into the wallet Don’t Forget This Password!

 By using the recovery method you have created, you can access your wallet to send or receive QRL.